 Protein and satiety

-When starting your nutritional transformational journey it is important to understand your marcos.
-There are three macros protein, fat and carbs.
+When starting your nutritional transformational journey it is important to understand your macros.
+There are three macros: protein, fat and carbs.
 In this post we will discuss the importance of protein.
-Let’s look into why is protein so important
+Let’s look into why protein is so important

 Importance of protein

 Proteins are always being built up and broken down within our cells.
 Imagine protein as the raw material, or the building blocks for our body.
-If we don’t eat enough protein our cell can’t do their job.
-Over time this can lead to problems such as hormonal imbalances, depressed immune function, poor recovery anre more.
+If we don’t eat enough protein our cells can’t do their job.
+Over time this can lead to problems such as hormonal imbalances, depressed immune function, poor recovery and more.